 Employees cannot be required to work during unpaid breaks.
 Also, employers cannot require workers to clock out for breaks that are shorter than 20 minutes.
 What this means in practical terms is that workers cannot have their pay docked for taking bathroom breaks.

-Laws like the FLSA require employers to keep accurate, detailed, and reviewable records of hours worked and wages paid.
-Employers who misreport an employee’s time cheat workers of their pay even when errors are not made intentionally.
+Laws like the FLSA give employers the duty to keep accurate, detailed, and reviewable records of hours worked and wages paid.
+A worker cannot be held responsible for keeping track of wage and hour details.
+Employers who misreport worktime and pay cheat workers even when the errors are not made intentionally.

 Employees have legal rights to demand fair wages and earned overtime.
-The laws and regulations that enforce these rights, however, also impose strict statutes of limitations.
-As soon as you believe that your employer is engaging in illegal pay practices, contact an experienced wage and hour attorney in Columbus, Ohio.
+The laws and regulations that enforce these rights, however, also impose tight statutes of limitations.
+As soon as you notice that your employer is engaging in illegal pay practices, contact an experienced wage and hour attorney in Columbus, Ohio.

 In addition to explaining your legal options, an employee rights lawyer can help you identify and obtain essential evidence.
 Your lawyer may also be able to identify other workers the employer has underpaid and exploited and form a group of plaintiffs that has more influence than one individual.

 To schedule a FREE CONSULTATION with a Columbus wage attorney at Barkan Meizlish DeRose Wentz Mclnerney Peifer, LLP, call (614) 221-4221, email email@example.com or fill out this online contact form.